Skip The Basics Links

 What's the catch?
 There is none!

-When you open your 360 Savings, we use the checking account information you provide for your initial deposit to automatically establish a link, which allows you to easily transfer funds between the two accounts.
+When you open your 360 Savings or 360 Money Market, we'll use the checking account information you provide for your initial deposit to automatically establish a link, which allows you to easily transfer funds between the two accounts.
 View Opens a new window a brief demo to learn more about links.

 You can initiate a deposit or withdrawal between your accounts online or by phone one of the following ways: